Find my résumé below. You can access a downloadable PDF here.

 New York, NY | December 2013–December 2014

-Managed a staff of 200 students to operate daily newspaper, magazine and blog covering Columbia University and New York City, which have a median 140,000 unique visitors per month.
+Managed a staff of 200 students to operate daily newspaper, magazine and blog covering Columbia University and New York City, which had a median 140,000 unique visitors per month.

 Made the decision to become first Ivy League newspaper to stop printing a daily edition, allowing editors to focus on digital publication and freeing up revenue for investment in tech innovation.